surf-visualization/blospray/readme.md

   server can be independently restarted in case of crashes or bugs.

-Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization.
+Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization and transfer.
 But in practice this overhead is small compared to actual render times.
 Caching of data on the server between renders helps reducing the overhead even further.
 However, for scenes with thousands of objects, or where objects are instanced in large numbers the network overhead will become noticeable (and sometimes even prohibitive).

 Note that the render server currently doesn't support loading multiple different Blender scenes or serving different users at the same time.
-And there is also a manual action required to start/stop the render server.
+There is also a manual action required to start/stop the render server.

 ### Plugins